michielbdejong/editor/README.md

 * css warnings due to remoteStorage.js library
 * css warnings due to CodeMirror library
-* slow loading due to http://libs.5apps.com/add2home.min.js
+* app icon and favicon are missing